TeachmanLab/MTData/README.md

 So that users could create simple bash script with these tools to setup their export, decode and report schedule.

 ## Here is our to do list:
-1\ Finish all the basic functions(export, decode, report) A\ export <- basic over all function is done and deployed to Laura's server.
+1. Finish all the basic functions(export, decode, report)
+  A. export <- basic over all function is done and deployed to Laura's server.
 Need to add more flexible functions.*
-  B\ decode <- Almost done.
+  B. decode <- Almost done.
 Not yet tested*
-  C\ report <- not yet started and need helps on.*
+  C. report <- not yet started and need helps on.*

-2\ Make the functions to be commend line tools and test them.  <- not yet done.*
+2. Make the functions to be commend line tools and test them.  <- not yet done.*

-3\ Deploy to server and test it in commend line(currently, the .py files are called with python.)
+3. Deploy to server and test it in commend line(currently, the .py files are called with python.)

 *Extra: Toolbox for data analysis*
 We could add small tools that make our data analysis less boring and a lot faster.
 For example, almost all the questionnaire need to be scored and transform, so we have a scale.py that has the definition for the common actions shared with every scale.
 Each scale could have there own definition of action as well.

 **Example:**
-1\ com.py  <- in previous section, we have multiple csv files for scales in different dates.
+1. com.py  <- in previous section, we have multiple csv files for scales in different dates.
 Use com to put them all together.
-2\ Scale.py <- has the function of score and trans, I used it for scoring.
+2. Scale.py <- has the function of score and trans, I used it for scoring.
 Need to be extended*

 Also, we could write function that do basic analysis that we would need for time to time.
 For example, we would need to generate a attrition rate report pretty often.
 Diheng has python codes that works with pandas and Sam probably has tons of R code as well, which could be turn into python small tools pretty easily.*